victor-porcar/delayed-batch-executor/README.md

     - It can be implemented as method reference or lambda expression.
     - It is invoked automatically as soon as the TimeWindow is finished OR the collection list is full.
     - The returned list must have a correspondence in elements with the parameters list, this means that the value of position 0 of the returned list must be the one corresponding to parameter in position 0 of the param list and so on...
+    - By default, duplicated parameters by [hashCode](https://docs.oracle.com/javase/8/docs/api/java/lang/Object.html#hashCode--) and [equals](https://docs.oracle.com/javase/8/docs/api/java/lang/Object.html#equals-java.lang.Object-) are removed from the parameters list automatically.
+This is very convenient in most cases although there is a way for having all parameters (including duplicates) if it is required (See Advanced Usage)

-  Let's define a DelayedBatchExecutor to receive an Integer value as parameter and return a String, and having a time window = 50 milliseconds, a max size = 20 elements and having the batchCallback defined as method reference:
+  Now, Let's define a DelayedBatchExecutor to receive an Integer value as parameter and return a String, and having a time window = 50 milliseconds, a max size = 20 elements and having the batchCallback defined as method reference:

   ```java
 DelayedBatchExecutor2<String,Integer> dbe = DelayedBatchExecutor2.create(Duration.ofMillis(50), 20, this::myBatchCallBack);